Questions?

 No. In short – no you do not need to buy insurance, labels, or anything else from CampDoc.
 You do need to complete the paperwork with them.

 CampDoc is a great registration system that meets California’s strict privacy laws.
 A lot of sleep-away camps use their service.
-BUT they do send a lot of emails trying to sell you products and services to make camp, especially a sleep-away camp, better.
+BUT they do send a lot of emails trying to sell you products and services.
 You do not need them.

 Do you accept Program Credits from Council?